furnishup/blueprint3d/README.md

 The `src` directory contains the core of the project.
 Here is a description of the various sub-directories:

-`core` - basic stuff like logging, plus some shared functions that are mostly deprecated in favor of functionality provided by various npm modules
+`core` - Basic utilities such as logging and generic functions

 `floorplanner` - 2D view/controller for editing the floorplan